juuliquintana/airbnb-rio-streamlit-app/README.md

-# Airbnb Listings Analysis in Rio de Janeiro
+# Rio de Janeiro - Airbnb Streamlit app

 This repository contains a user-friendly application designed to help people plan their trip to Rio de Janeiro easily and effectively.